appachhi/ios-perf-sdk/README.md

 # iOS Performance SDK

-Repository for Android and iOS performance SDK's to generate performance reports at [Appachhi](https://appachhi.com/)
+Repository for Android and iOS performance SDK's to generate performance reports for your iOS app, either on the [Appachhi](https://appachhi.com/) platform or with your current automation framework.

 ## Introduction